Bengal: Demographics

+Language

 The Bengal region is one of the most densely populated areas in the world.
 With a population of 300 million, Bengalis are the third largest ethnic group in the world after the Han Chinese and Arabs.
 (Note: Roughly 163 million in Bangladesh and 100 million in the Republic of India (CIA Factbook 2014 estimates, numbers subject to rapid population growth); about 3 million Bangladeshis in the Middle East, 1 million Bengalis in Pakistan, 0.4 million British Bangladeshi.)

 According to provisional results of 2011 Bangladesh census, the population of Bangladesh was 149,772,364; however, CIA's The World Factbook gives 163,654,860 as its population in a July 2013 estimate.
 According to the provisional results of the 2011 Indian national census, West Bengal has a population of 91,347,736.
 "So, the Bengal region, as of 2011, has at least 241.1 million people.
 This figures give a population density of 1003.9/km^{2}; making it among the most densely populated areas in the world.

 Bengali is the main language spoken in Bengal.
 Many phonological, lexical, and structural differences from the standard variety occur in peripheral varieties of Bengali across the region.
-Other regional languages closely related to Bengali include Sylheti, Chittagonian, Chakma, Rangpuri/Rajbangshi, Hajong, Rohingya, and Tangchangya.
+Other regional languages closely related to standard Bengali include Sylheti, Chittagonian, Chakma, Rangpuri/Kamtapuri, Rajbanshi, Surjapuri, Hajong, Noakhali, Rohingya, and Tangchangya.